Poison In The System

 Medynska said Perepilichnyy never told her anything about his life, his family, or his work – she had no idea, she said, that he was married or was in trouble with the Russian government.
 The trip to Paris, she recalled, turned sour because she felt he was trying to buy her affections.
 “He was expecting if he would buy me some bag I would be happy with that, but in fact I was even angry with him after that,” she said.
 When the pair parted, she said, “He was very upset.”
 After they said goodbye on the morning of the 10th, she sent him “a message apologising for my mood” but never heard back.
 A week later, she learned that he was dead.

-Perepilichnyy returned home on the morning of the 10th and ate a bowl of Russian sorrel soup prepared by his wife and eight-year-old daughter for lunch.
-Asked about his trip, he told his family Paris had been “really grey, gloomy,” his wife recalled at his inquest last week.
+Perepilichnyy returned home on the morning of the 10th and ate a bowl of Russian sorrel soup prepared by his wife and 8-year-old daughter for lunch.
+Asked about his trip, he told his family Paris had been “really grey, gloomy”, his wife recalled at his inquest last week.
 He took his daughter out to PC World before going for a jog in the late afternoon.
 Shortly afterwards, his slumped frame was caught by the headlights of a car through the dusk and drizzle as it neared the brow of a steep hill where he had collapsed.
 The driver leapt out to seek help, and a local chef in full whites rushed to resuscitate him.
 Perepilichnyy was deathly pale, both men testified to the coroner.
 He threw up repeatedly into the mouth of the chef who was trying to revive him, and by the time the ambulance arrived, he was “completely non-responsive”.
 He was soon pronounced dead.

 Medynska said the news reached her in an email from Perepilichnyy’s wife, Tatiana, who called her “bad words”.
 (Tatiana Perepilichnyy did not respond to repeated requests for comment for this story.)
 When Medynska googled him and read about his background, she said she was not surprised that he had died.
 “It happens to Russian people in London,” she said.
 “He gave Russian information to Swiss and you can be killed for that.”

 Medynska said she was unaware that Perepilichnyy may have been poisoned and had no idea how the toxin could have entered his system.
 But she had a message for the British government about the threat to Russian exiles on its soil.
-Attracting “big money” from Russia may be “good for economy in Great Britain,” she said, but it comes at a dangerous price.
-In Perepilichnyy’s case, she said the authorities should have been asking “Who is this guy?
+Attracting “big money” from Russia may be “good for economy in Great Britain”, she said, but it comes at a dangerous price.
+In Perepilichnyy’s case, she said the authorities should have been asking, “Who is this guy?
 Where is his money from?
 Maybe he has some problems?”
 But, she said, “they didn’t think about this before and they didn’t do nothing to save him, so now they have only doubts and questions.”

 Shortly after Perepilichnyy’s death, Medynska set up a fashion business in Paris and rebranded herself Elmira Medins.
 Her Instagram feed features glamorous selfies snapped at five-star hotels and exclusive restaurants in Paris, Dubai, and Milan.
 She has held couture shows at the Bristol, where she stayed with Perepilichnyy, and posted photographs at the Four Seasons, where they dined.
-She said references to her time studying and doing business in Russia on her website were a mistake and, after BuzzFeed News approached her, they disappeared.
+She said references to her time studying and doing business in Russia on her website were a mistake, and, after BuzzFeed News approached her, they disappeared.

 Several months after Perepilichnyy’s body was found in Surrey, Medynska said, she received an email from a British investigator, who said her messages had been found on the dead man’s phone and asked if she had met him in Paris.
 She replied that she had, and received a second email asking if she knew four other women with whom Perepilichnyy had been connected.
 She didn’t know the other women, but said she replied, giving her mobile number and offering to travel to England to help with any investigation if the investigator could get her a visa.
-She said that she never heard from him again and that no other authority has ever approached her.
+She said she never heard from him again and that no other authority has ever approached her.

-A Surrey Police detective told the coroner that police were aware Perepilichnyy had met with a "Ukrainian national" in Paris and said officers had tried to call her "at first," but "that wasn't successful."
+A Surrey police detective told the coroner that police were aware Perepilichnyy had met with a "Ukrainian national" in Paris and said officers had tried to call her "at first", but "that wasn't successful".
 Instead, he said, "we thought it would be best to email her".
 No formal interview was conducted, and no statement taken – meaning Perepilichnyy’s inquest will hear no evidence from the woman with whom he spent his last two days.

 The hearing is being hotly contested by four interested parties.
 The US financier Bill Browder is investigating the $230 million fraud Perepilichnyy exposed, because the money was stolen from taxes paid by his Moscow-based hedge fund, Hermitage Capital Management.
 His lawyers argue that the Russian was murdered for blowing the whistle.
 Representatives of Perepilichnyy’s life insurance company, Legal & General, which ordered the tests that detected the gelsemium traces, are also arguing the case for murder.
-On the opposing side are lawyers for Surrey Police, who maintain Perepilichnyy died of natural causes.
+On the opposing side are lawyers for Surrey police, who maintain Perepilichnyy died of natural causes.
 The detective chief inspector in charge of the case said in a statement to the coroner that the investigation was “perhaps the most rigorous enquiry into a sudden and unexplained death” he had ever seen.
 BuzzFeed News has learned that the police lawyers intend to rely on evidence from experts who will dispute the gelsemium finding during upcoming hearings.

 Perepilichnyy’s widow, Tatiana, is also represented, and maintained in her evidence last week that her husband died naturally.
 In a statement released to the press on the eve of the inquest, her lawyer said she believed "the tragic death of her husband has been overshadowed by stereotypes towards successful Russian businesspeople that have been orchestrated by Legal and General and Hermitage," and accused the two companies of having "tarnished Alexander Perepilichnyy’s good name".
 It said she had never been aware of any threats to her husband's life during their 20 years of marriage and did not believe that he had been poisoned.
 Hermitage, the statement said, had used her husband's death "to promote and advance their wider and long running campaign against President Putin and the Russian authorities" and had done so "with little or no regard to the damaging impact this publicity has had, and continues to have, on her family and their business interests in Russia".